Petroleum industry in China: Import dependence

-Although China is still a major crude oil producer, it became an oil importer in the 1990s.
+By 1993, internal demand for oil exceeded domestic production, and China became a net oil importer.
 China became dependent on imported oil for the first time in its history in 1993 due to demand rising faster than domestic production.
-In 2002, annual crude petroleum production was 1,298,000,000 barrels, and annual crude petroleum consumption was 1,670,000,000 barrels.

 In 2006, it imported 145 million tons of crude oil, accounting for 47% of its total oil consumption.

-By 2008, much of China's oil imports derived largely from Southeast Asia, but its growing demand forced it to import oil from all over the globe.

 In 2013 the pace of China's economic growth exceeded the domestic oil capacity and floods damaged the nation's oil fields in the middle of the year.
 Consequently, China imported oil to compensate for the supply reduction and surpassed the US in September 2013 to become the world's largest importer of oil.

-Oil prices rose in early trade on February 6, 2023, after declining 8% in the week prior to January 31st, 2023.
-Brent crude futures rose 0.2% to $80.10 a barrel and WTI crude futures increased 0.2% to $73.54 a barrel.
-The IEA predicts China will drive half of global oil demand growth this year and may prompt OPEC+ to reassess its output cuts.
-Russian product price caps took effect on February 5, 2023, but are expected to have minimal impact on overall supplies.
+In 2017, it became the largest importer of US oil.

 Domestic production

-A big role is played in China's oil endowment by its state owned oil companies, mainly China National Offshore Oil Corporation, China National Petroleum Corporation, China National Refinery Corp, and Sinopec.
+China's land-based oil resources are mostly concentrated in the country's north.
+Large oil fields include Daqing, Shengli, Liaohe, Karamay, and Dagang.

+China's proven oil reserves per capita are low.

 Province started producing in 1960, and by 1963 was producing nearly 2.3 million tons of oil.
 Production from Daqing declined, but in 1965, oil fields in Shengli, Shandong, Dagang, and Tianjin yielded enough oil to nearly eliminate the need of importing crude oil.
 In 2002, annual crude petroleum production was 1,298,000,000 barrels, and annual crude petroleum consumption was 1,670,000,000 barrels.

-In 2005 China began to take drastic measures with its internal oil reserve programs as domestic oil production in China supplied only two-thirds of its needs and the estimated consumption requirement by 2020 was about 600 million tons of crude oil.
+As of 2018, China ranks seventh for oil production and second in crude oil consumption in the world.
+China became the world's largest oil importer in 2013.